Cptcecil/FantasyForum/FantasyForum/Web/README.md

 Add to FPL Form  TeamName, Tagline, Description? (text area instead of input) Find out how to set a character limit on regular input type text (50 characters)

+-7/20/17-
+All html is markup.
+Javascript etc is considered you code.

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big"